How DSA Math Talent Tests Really Work: Inside the Rubrics, Question Types and Prep Timeline

 DSA-Sec Math selections are talent screens, not mini-PSLEs.
 Schools set non-routine written tasks and short interviews to see pattern-spotting, proof sketches and communication-skills that align with the IP pathway.
 Explaining your reasoning matters more than speed on routine sums.

-Status: MOE DSA-Sec page last checked 2025-11-30 - portal window listed as 7 May – 3 Jun 2025.
-Schools release format/timeline on their own pages; rely on each school’s 2025 notice when posted.
+Status: MOE DSA-Sec page last checked 2026-03-15 - the latest published portal window listed is still 7 May – 3 Jun 2025.
+Schools release their own format/timeline notices separately and usually refresh those pages closer to late April; rely on each school’s latest notice once posted.

 1 What MOE and schools publish